Amiya255/automation-wdio-cucumber-demo/README.md

-# Demo JavaScript and WebdriverIO using cucumber framework
+# Demo: JavaScript and WebdriverIO using cucumber framework
 A test framework for Easyfundraising

 ## How to run